JBShort/Discord-Clone-Attempt/README.md

 through their userID upon creating a new account.
 Video calls could also be applied using webRTC but that functionality wasn't implemented just yet.

-Discord servers weren't implemented due to the time requirement needed to make things work properly0
+Discord servers weren't implemented due to the time requirement needed to make things work properly.

+This was a school project worked on with a couple of other students over the course of a week and a half.

+Discontinued due to other students separating and/or working on their own individual projects.